Seraph (comics): Fictional character biography

 Chaim Levon is a Jewish school teacher who wields mystical power.
 He helps Superman dismantle a bomb in Israel and free the Wonder Twins after they were brainwashed.
-He had a few missions as a solo fighter.
 As a member of the Global Guardians, he helped Superman retrieve an ancient artifact.

-He remains with the Global Guardians for a few years and later works with Doctor Mist to rescue the Guardians from Bialya.
+Seraph remains with the Global Guardians for a few years and later works with Doctor Mist to rescue the Guardians from Bialya.

 The team later confronts Doctor Mist's enemy Fain Y'onia.
 Thunderlord and Bushmaster die during separate confrontations with enemy.
 Seraph helps Rising Sun, Owlwoman, and Olympian create the New Global Guardians, with himself as leader.

-Seraph also supervises Tuatara, who was rendered comatose during the battle against Fain.
+In the series Doomsday Clock, Seraph is stated to be the leader of Hayoth, an Israeli team.

 Powers and abilities

 Seraph possesses various powers derived from biblical figures.
-He wears the ring of Solomon, which gives him wisdom and allows him to teleport short distances; and the mantle of Elijah, which protects him from harm.
-The Staff of Moses can change size, manipulate water, and transform into a snake.
+He wears the ring of Solomon, which gives him wisdom and allows him to teleport short distances, and the mantle of Elijah that protects him from harm.
+The Staff of Moses can extend to whatever length needed, transform into a serpent, and manipulate water.
+He apparently can request spectacular miracles from "a higher power" as he needs them.
+For instance, in a pre-Crisis adventure, he was battling villains who threatened to destroy a desalination plant.
+With no alternative, Seraph personally requested this higher power to temporarily stop the flow of time, allowing him to save the villains' hostages.